LujainWaleed/LLMSpellingGRPO/README.md

 # LLMSpellingGRPO

---

 ## Project Overview

-This project demonstrates a complete fine-tuning pipeline on a simple but illustrative task: teaching a language model to hyphenate words letter by letter.
+This project demonstrates a complete fine-tuning pipeline on a simple but illustrative task: teaching a language model to split words letter by letter.

 ## Key Concepts